emiliodeg/emiliodeg/README.md

 ## Hi there 👋 I'm Emilio Degiovanni

-- 🔭 I’m currently working on Cognizant Softvision from Argentina
+I am 19+ years of experience working in a row.
+I've been coding, learning and developing many systems, applications and websites for different sort of companies, clients and necessities.
+Currently, I'm working as a Sr Frontend developer in Cognizant Softvision over Angular 8+.

-- 🌱 I’m currently learning node.js
+> 🌱 I’m currently learning node.js

-I have a personal web page at [developtus.com](https://developtus.com) with a lot of information about me but is only in spanish for now.
+I have a personal web page at [developtus.com](https://developtus.com) with a lot of information about me, but is only in spanish for now.

 ## Social networking